-I have a small group which is doing the same thing with communication projects today.
-We are FOCUS.
-Fellowship Of Communicators Uniting Socially.
+I have a small group doing the same thing with communication projects today.
+We are FOCUS—Fellowship Of Communicators Uniting Socially.

 Today many people fear having their pictures made.
-While this is a real phobia to some most people have a hard time just being themselves when they are aware the camera is on them.
+While this is a real phobia, most people have difficulty just being themselves when they know the camera is on them.

 Even world-famous singer Adele has this phobia and is reported to have undergone ‘photo-healing therapy’ with a Californian hypnotherapist!

-As for the reasons for a fear of having your picture taken (Scopophobia), they can run the gamut from the fear of what others may think about the photo to the fear that some part of your soul or spiritual essence will be captured and imprisoned in the camera or picture.
+As for the reasons for fear of having your picture was taken (Scopophobia), they can run the gamut from what others may think about the photo to the fear that some part of your soul or spiritual essence will be captured and imprisoned in the camera or picture.

-When I am photographing people, I like to get to know a person.
+When photographing people, I like to get to know a person.
 There are many reasons to do this.
-First of all, when a person starts telling me about themselves they slowly reveal face expressions that give a peak into their personalities.
+First, when people start telling me about themselves, they slowly reveal facial expressions that give a peek into their personalities.

-If you pay attention you will see those moments when a person comes alive.
-I look for those moments and then I capture them later while photographing because I paid attention to them being themselves.
+If you pay attention, you will see those moments when a person comes alive.
+I look for those moments and then capture them later while photographing because I paid attention to them being themselves.

-I find that just having a person concentrate on the answers to my questions makes it harder for them to concentrate on being photographed.
-This is me using the neuroplasticity to help relax a person.
+I find that just having a person concentrate on the answers to my questions makes it harder for them to focus on being photographed.
+This is me using neuroplasticity to help relax a person.

-I was photographing a counselor today and when we finished she said, “You Disarmed Me.”
-She didn’t have a phobia, but the comment let me know she was a tad bit anxious, but together we took care of that.
+I was photographing a counselor today, and when we finished, she said, “You Disarmed Me.”
+She didn’t have a phobia, but the comment let me know she was a tad bit anxious, but we took care of that together.
 We got some great photos of her.

-So, someone or something disarming makes people feel as if they don’t need to use their weapons or powers, because they feel less hostile, less suspicious, friendlier, and more trusting.
+So, someone or something disarming makes people feel as if they don’t need to use their weapons or powers because they think less hostile, less suspicious, friendlier, and more trusting.
 In other words, disarming people and things are soothing, charming, or putting people at ease.

-You see photography is more than just knowing how to work a camera and lights.
+Photography is more than just knowing how to work a camera and lights.
 When it comes to photographing people, you have to know about them.
 I guess my social work degree is still being used today.
-I just am using some of those skills putting people at ease in front of the camera.
+I am using some of those skills to put people at ease in front of the camera.

-Stanley teaching in Lisbon, Portugal during the first Storytellers Abroad Missions Multimedia Workshop with ABWE. [photo by: Jeff Raymond]
+Stanley taught in Lisbon, Portugal, during the first Storytellers Abroad Missions Multimedia Workshop with ABWE. [photo by: Jeff Raymond]

 The learning-by-teaching effect has been demonstrated in many studies.
-Students who spend time teaching what they’ve learned go on to show better understanding and knowledge retention than students who simply spend the same time re-studying.
+Students who spend time teaching what they’ve learned show better understanding and knowledge retention than those who spend the same time re-studying.

-Teaching helps in bringing to mind what we’ve previously studied leads to deeper and longer-lasting acquisition of that information than more time spent passively re-studying.
+Teaching helps bring to mind what we’ve previously studied, leading to the more profound and longer-lasting acquisition of that information than more time spent passively re-studying.

-Researchers say that the benefits of the learning-by-teaching strategy are attributable to retrieval practice; that is, the robust learning-by-teaching strategy works but only when the teaching involves retrieving the taught materials.
-You need to internalize the to-be-presented material prior to communicating it to an audience, rather than rely on study notes during the presentation process.
+Researchers say that the benefits of the learning-by-teaching strategy are attributable to retrieval practice; that is, the mighty learning-by-teaching strategy works but only when the teaching involves retrieving the taught materials.
+You need to internalize the to-be-presented material before communicating it to an audience, rather than rely on study notes during the presentation.

-In past blog posts I have talked about the stages of learning.
-I think using this illustration of the stages would put teaching even above the evaluation step.
+In past blog posts, I have talked about the stages of learning.
+This illustration of the stages would put teaching even above the evaluation step.

 Good Teachers Know Their Students

-In an interview Duke Men’s Basketball Coach Mike Krzyzewski talked about the importance of really knowing his players.
+In an interview, Duke Men’s Basketball Coach Mike Krzyzewski talked about the importance of knowing his players.

-Coach K: If an athlete knows you believe in him or her, then that when that kid goes through dark moments, he or she will know they are not alone.
-We all have those moments and it is important to know that others are with you.
-Our guys know that they are never alone because we develop relationships and let them know we believe in them.
+Coach K: If an athlete knows you believe in them, then when that kid goes through dark moments, they will know they are not alone.
+We all have those moments, and knowing that others are with you is essential.
+Our guys know they are never alone because we develop relationships and let them know we believe in them.
 “I believe in you.”
-You can say that with just those words or you can say it in a huddle when you tell a guy, “We are going with you on this next play.”
+You can say that with just those words, or you can say it in a huddle when you tell a guy, “We are going with you on this next play.”
 He might say, “I just missed one.”
 Then I might say, “This next shot is my shot or our shot.
 Maybe one of the reasons you are missing is because you are taking your shots.
-You are taking our shot this time and don’t worry about it.
+You are taking our shot this time, and don’t worry about it.
 I’m not worried about it.”
-You put that belief in their minds so they don’t fear losing.
+You put that belief in their minds, so they don’t fear losing.

-Great teachers know that there is not a perfect way to teach a subject to everyone, but there is a better way to teach each individual student.
+Great teachers know there is no perfect way to teach a subject to everyone, but there is a better way to teach each student.

-I love to first show students how I would shoot something like I am doing here in Hawaii.
+I first love showing students how I would shoot something like I am doing here in Hawaii.

-I quickly have them getting hands on experience working with the lights in the studio and learning how: to turn the lights on; make them sync with the camera; and then to create different lighting schemes.
+I quickly have them get hands-on experience working with the lights in the studio and learning how: to turn the lights on, make them sync with the camera, and then create different lighting schemes.

-However the best learning is happening when I leave the students alone in the studio working on their assignments.
+However, the best learning happens when I leave the students alone in the studio to work on their assignments.
 They often work in teams.
-They need a model and the photographer and often use each other which creates the perfect setup for them to end up teaching each other what they learned earlier.
+They need a model and a photographer and often use each other, creating the perfect setup for them to teach each other what they learned earlier.
 Someone doesn’t get a concept and asks their fellow student.

-The first few times teaching to someone you explain the process the way you understand it.
-As you experience your communication didn’t get through to the person, if you are smart, you will realize you were the problem and not the person.
-As my coach would say about a pass in basketball, it is usually the passers fault if the pass is missed.
+The first few times you teach someone, you explain the process and how you understand it.
+As you experience, your communication didn’t get through to the person; if you are smart, you will realize you were the problem, not the person.
+As my coach would say about a pass in basketball, it is usually the passer’s fault if the pass is missed.

-I love going to listen to other professionals in my field lead workshops and teach seminars.
-At this point in my career I am more interested in how they teach a subject rather than the subject itself.
-I already know how to do lighting and may pick up a tip or two, but really am learning more about how someone else teaches the subject.
+I love listening to other professionals in my field, leading workshops, and teaching seminars.
+At this point in my career, I am more interested in how they teach a subject than the subject itself.
+I already know how to do lighting and may pick up a tip or two, but I am learning more about how someone else teaches the subject.